In this page, you will learn the detailed usage of the message counting feature.

 This command allows you to reset the messages of everyone in your server to 0.
 The bot will ask for a confirmation before proceeding.

-/ a!lb
+a!leaderboard / a!lb / /leaderboard

 This command shows the messages sent by everyone from greatest to the least.
 This command uses pagination so you can scroll through through multiple pages to check the message counts.